ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 in the Verifier's certificate chain.

 The Relying Party
-might implicitly trust a Verifier, such as in a Verifying Relying Party combination where a Verifier and a Relying Party are combined.
+might implicitly trust a Verifier, such as in a Verifier/Relying Party combination where the Verifier and Relying Party roles are combined.
 Or, for a stronger level of security, the
 Relying Party might require that the Verifier first provide information about itself that the Relying Party can use to assess